Felix-YH/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 5 -- A scripts that adds ececute permission to a file

-Task 6 -- A scripts that add more permission to a file'
+Task 6 -- A scripts that add more permission to a file

+Task & -- A script that gives everyone execution permission